roajonny/common/docs/source/onboarding/required_tutorials.rst

 Required Tutorials
 ==================

-After confirming the virtual environment is activated, you'll want to start going through the official `Sphinx Tutorial
+After having confirmed the virtual environment is activated and navigated to your sandbox, you'll want to start going through the official `Sphinx Tutorial
 <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ as it's
 foundational to working w/ rST and being productive with the other Sphinx extensions.